orsonteodoro/gcf2/README.md

 from the world list or replaced with a working version or one from a different overlay.

+In steps 4-10, the package.env may be needed to be slightly modified so that packages that use clang explicitly need to temporarly use gcc.
+Once the clang compiler is installed, you may undo the changes.

 Step 6 is to make an unCFIed backup of the @system set in /bak before breaking it with CFI violations that will likely cause an interruption in the build process.
 If breakage is encountered, you can restore parts from this /bak